mthsmcd/MachineLearningTurbulenceModels/README.md

   - The deviatoric part of the calculated ***R*** is injected into the momentum balance.
   - The process is repeated iteratively until numerical convergence.

-Models were constructed using OF's *ShihQuadraticKE* turbulence model.

 Inside the `data` folder there is a shell script that will calculate and organize the source-terms in the simulations folders.